 Double Check Everything

 Always reread the number for your driver's license multiple times.
 In fact, it's better to pull someone else in as well and have that person proofread your Social Security number and driver's license number to ensure that they're both correct.
-You will also need to select the state that issued your driver's license.
+You will also need to select the state issuing the license number.
 If it's from out of the United States, select "foreign country."
-Mistakes can delay your application or cause you to lose a chance at additional aid.
+Mistakes in these FAFSA ID fields can delay your application or cause you to lose a chance at additional aid.

-Along with your driver's license number, it is also optional to include your state ID number, although applicants are encouraged to provide either one or the other.
+Along with your driver's license number, it is also optional to include your state ID number on FAFSA.
+Although applicants are encouraged to provide either one or the other.
 If you're uncertain as to whether you want to participate in the work-study program, you can select "don't know."
-This is a way to leave that door open, just in case you don't qualify for enough financial aid in other areas.
+This is a way to leave that door open just in case you don't qualify for enough financial aid in other areas.
 Since you have the option to decline any form of federal aid, you can always say no later.

 Uh-Oh, I Don't Drive